top of page

 Seasons: year-round

-Habitat: Forests and wooded parks and neighborhoods throughout Philadelphia
+Habitat: Forests, wooded parks, and neighborhoods throughout Philadelphia

-Description: Small woodpecker, black and white back with white underparts and small red patch on back of head.
-Often calls with toy-like squeaks as it moves from tree to tree
+Description: Small woodpecker, black and white back with white underparts and a small red patch on the back of the head.
+Often calls with toy-like squeaks as it moves from tree to tree.

 redbellywoodpecker_edited.jpg